Kerem-Haeger/filmhive_frontend/README.md

    - Duplicate username/email prevention

 3. **User Flow:**
-   - Link to **Sign In** for existing users
+   - Link to **Login** for existing users
    - Automatic login after registration

 __Films Page__

 The main browsing interface for discovering and exploring films.
+This is the same page as the Home Page, but without the CTA for authenticated users.

 ![Films Page](documentation/film_page_auth.png)